-Thanks to the Internet of Things, it seems like the world is coming close to the point being able to control just about any household appliance from a single device.
-We're not quite there yet, but there are numerous apps out there that can help you turn your Android smartphone into a remote control for your TV, PC, media center and a variety of smart appliances.
+We're not yet at the point where one device can rule over everything, but we're getting awfully close — especially when it comes to controlling your TV set.
+A multitude of apps can turn your Android phone into a remote control for your TV, PC, media center and a variety of smart appliances.
 Check out this collection of Android remote control apps for the couch potato in you.
+(Image Credit: Manaemedia/Shutterstock)

 The Android TV Remote serves as a generic universal remote for Android TVs, providing basic D-Pad, touchpad and gamepad controls for navigating your Android TV's interface.
 The app also includes support for voice controls, as well as the use of your phone or tablet's virtual keyboard to input text.
 The app connects to your Android TV through your local network, or through Bluetooth.